Delivery management oversees various processes that ensure that goods are transferred efficiently and effectively from one point to another.

 An automated dispatch solution allows businesses to automatically assign orders to the nearest drivers so they reach customers within a short time frame.
 Automation also gives delivery managers more time to handle other tasks.

-Planning routes manually using excel sheets should be a thing of the past, as it cannot compare to the computational abilities of route optimization software.
+Planning routes manually using excel sheets should be a thing of the past, as it cannot compare to the computational abilities of last mile delivery route optimization software.
 A sophisticated route optimization solution, after all, can generate the most efficient routes for drivers in a matter of minutes, factoring in many variables such as driver schedule, delivery windows, vehicle capacity, and weather and traffic conditions.

 The software can also provide more accurate ETAs, which in turn results in higher customer satisfaction levels.